tier4/caret_doc/docs/visualization/index.md

 ## Uniform API design

 CARET serves `Plot` class to visualize trace data.
-The following sample code is given to explain usage of `Plot`.
+The following sample code is given to explain basic usage of `Plot`.

 ```python
 from caret_analyze.plot import Plot